Can I watch “Jurassic World”?

 “If you change your mind after a certain number of requests, you’re simply training your kids to know where your breaking point is,” says Katherine Reynolds Lewis, a journalist and author of The Good News About Bad Behavior.
 “Any limit worth setting is a limit worth upholding.
 If you say no, you must mean it.
 You’re teaching your child that your word means something.”

-Letting kids wear you down also sends potentially dangerous signals to kids that others outside the family can be worn down, too—for example, a girl who pesters a friend to drink with her or a boy who pressures a girl to send him sext messages.
+Letting kids wear you down also sends potentially dangerous signals to kids that others outside the family can be worn down, too—for example, a girl who pesters a friend to drink with her or a boy who pressures a girl to sext him.

 Sticking to your limits is a way of showing up for your kids.
 “Kids want that strong parent,” Lewis says.
 “Even when they’re railing at you, they realize that they’re being protected.”